Skip to main content

 Bottom line: Alabama has 13 Area Agencies on Aging, often called AAAs.
-These local offices help older adults, people with disabilities, and family caregivers find meals, rides, in-home help, Medicare counseling, legal help, caregiver support, and long-term care options.
-The fastest first step is to call 1-800-243-5463 and ask for your county’s Aging and Disability Resource Center.
+These local offices help older adults, people with disabilities, and family caregivers find meals, rides, senior centers, in-home help, Medicare counseling, legal help, caregiver support, and long-term care options.
+The fastest first step is to call 1-800-243-5463 and ask for the Aging and Disability Resource Center for the county where the older adult lives.

 Urgent help in Alabama